 While it is important to avoid competing with the other women at your academy, you will have to compete against other women if you decide to participate in tournaments.

-If you’re as serious about your competition training as Kim you will have to be more discerning with your training partners and methods.
+If you’re as serious about your competition training, as Kim is, you will have to be more discerning with your training partners and training methods.
 She suggests finding a regular training partner who is willing to let you practice techniques multiple times over.

 “Women are givers by nature, but in this sport, sometimes you have to take to reach your potential.
 Don’t be afraid to tell your training partners what you need.”

-Kim offers additional advice for starting and being successful in competition:
+Kim also offers additional advice for Jiu Jitsu girls on starting to compete and being successful in competition:

 - Start early.
 Don’t wait until you “feel ready.”